-Sec.
-5.044.04.
-City Council Action on Budget.
+Section 4.04 - City Council Action on Budget.

 - a.
 Budget Hearings.
-The City Council\shall hold at least one-may schedule public hearings on the proposed budget at a convenient time to allow for public input.
-Additional hearings may be scheduled as needed.
-Notice of the time and place of such hearings shall be published in accordance with applicable laws at appropriate times and may direct changes in the City Manager's proposed budget. - b.
-Amendment Before Adoption.
+The City Council may schedule public hearings at appropriate times and may direct changes in the City Manager's proposed budget. - b.
+Adoption.
 The City Council shall adopt the final budget on or before the 30th day of September of the fiscal year currently ending.
-If it fails to adopt the budget by this date, the budget proposed by the City Manager shall go into effectAfter the public ated: 2024-07-17 14:48:21 [EST]
+If it fails to adopt the budget by this date, the budget proposed by the City Manager shall go into effect.